 Across the full range of social problems, there is no solution more comprehensive than improving education.
 While education has systemic barriers to research advancement, technology offers new opportunities to overcome these barriers.
 This is Terracotta’s overarching mission: to revolutionize education research by obliterating the obstacles to scalable, rigorous, and relevant education research.

-is Director of the eLearning Research and Practice Lab in Indiana University’s Pervasive Technology Institute, and is on the faculty of the Department of Psychological and Brain Sciences.
-His research examines the nexus between cognitive theories of learning, psychological theories of engagement, and what goes on in college classes.
+is Director of the eLearning Research and Practice Lab in Indiana University’s Pervasive Technology Institute, and is Assistant Professor of Psychological and Brain Sciences.
+His research examines the nexus between cognitive theories of learning, psychological theories of engagement, and what goes on in education settings.
 Dr. Motz has designed three enterprise-scale learning applications integrated with Canvas: Quick Check, an open-source platform for formative assessment in online learning environments; Boost, a mobile app that deploys automated nudges to help students stay on top of schoolwork; and now Terracotta, currently funded by Schmidt Futures and IES.
 Motz is also a founder of the ManyClasses project, a collaborative research model investigating the generalizability of educational interventions across dozens of classrooms.

 is Professor of Psychological & Brain Sciences and Director of the Center for Integrative Research on Cognition, Learning, and Education (CIRCLE) at Washington University in St. Louis.
 He is coauthor of the book Make it Stick: The Science of Successful Learning, and co-editor of the volume Integrating Cognitive Science with Innovative Teaching in STEM Disciplines.
 His research on human learning and memory has included highly influential scholarship on basic encoding and retrieval processes, and he has extended these theories to educationally relevant paradigms.
 Dr. McDaniel is a Fellow of the American Psychological Association (APA), the Association for Psychological Science (APS), and the Society for Experimental Psychologists, and is past president of APA’s Division 3 (Experimental Psychology and Cognitive Science).